 6. Havel’s Greengrocer

-The greengrocer is an analogy former Czech dissident and statesman Vaclav Havel used in his famous essay The Power of the Powerless, which you’ll find on my All-Time Reading List.
+The greengrocer is an analogy former Czech dissident and statesman Vaclav Havel used in his famous essay The Power of the Powerless, which you’ll find on my Reading List.

 Written in Czechoslovakia of the Cold War era, Havel explores the thought process of a shopkeeper who is told to display the sign Workers of the world, unite! in his shop window.
 Havel’s greengrocer has two choices: Either he declines and gets branded as treacherous.
 Or he does put it up, thereby submitting himself to the regime and showing everyone that he is compliant.